Psychology Degrees, Schools, and Careers in California

 Career Opportunities for Psychologists in California

 As online degrees and programs have become more prevalent and rigorous, employers in many fields across the country have become more accepting of students who have earned an online psychology degree.
 In California, the opportunities for professional psychologists and those with a psychology-related degree are plentiful.
-The U.S. Bureau of Labor Statistics creates two categories for psychologists; clinical, counseling and school psychologists; and all the other types of psychologists.
+The U.S. Bureau of Labor Statistics creates four categories for psychologists; clinical and counseling psychologists; school psychologists; industrial-organizational psychologists; and all the other types of psychologists.

-As of May 2014, there were approximately 18,710 psychologists employed in the State of California- the most of any state in the country, and an increase of 1,710 professionals in three years.
-Salaries for psychologists across the state were also among the highest in the nation, with the annual mean salary reported to be $81,050.
-Not surprisingly, the BLS provided bullish industry growth projections, stating that employment in the profession was expected to grow by 22 percent between 2010 and 2020.
+As of May 2022, there were over 21,000 psychologists employed in the State of California- the most of any state in the country.
+Salaries for psychologists across the state were also among the highest in the nation, with annual mean salaries reported to range between $106,890 and $125,270 depending on specialty.
+The BLS expects employment in the profession to grow by 6% between 2021 and 2031.

 For more information about the process of becoming a psychologist in California, visit our page on California psychologist license requirements.